MelMason/ETL_Project/README.md

 6. Created a Table for DateTime Id to reference within each of the cryptocurrency table
 7. Tested the Table contents using sql query

-# Team Members :
+# Team Members
-Melissa Mason, Emi Babu, Dan Dragone & Malini Murthy
+##Melissa Mason, Emi Babu, Dan Dragone & Malini Murthy